akshay-codemonk/DRF-Service-Template/README.md

-# Cookiecutter Template for Django Rest Framework microservice
+# Cookiecutter Template for Django Rest Framework service

-_A Django project template for creating new microservice._
+_A Django project template for creating new service._

 ### Requirements to use the cookiecutter template: